-Designed to provide opportunities through reading, discussions, and exercises for students to improve their proficiency as communicators in business environments.
-Prerequisite: None.
-Lec.
-Hrs.
-020 Lab Hrs.
-000 Other Hrs.
-000
+Designed to provide opportunities through reading, discussions, and exercises for students to improve their proficiency as communicators in

 MAN 2300 Introduction to Human Resources

 This course is an introduction to the workings of the human resources aspect of a business operation.
 It includes a discussion of wage and salary considerations, performance evaluations, benefits, employee hiring and firing, and policy and procedure implementation.
 Lec.
 Hrs.
 040 Lab Hrs.
 000 Other Hrs.
 000